-Touring in advance of the opening of our major Bonnie Prince Charlie and the Jacobites exhibition at the National Museum of Scotland, the sword and the targe or Highland shield were probably gifted to Prince Charles Edward Stuart, better known as Bonnie Prince Charlie, by James, 3rd Duke of Perth, a committed supporter of the Jacobite cause.
+This display toured in advance of our major Bonnie Prince Charlie and the Jacobites exhibition at the National Museum of Scotland, opening on 23 June 2017.
+The sword and the targe (or Highland shield) were probably gifted to Prince Charles Edward Stuart, better known as Bonnie Prince Charlie, by James, 3rd Duke of Perth, a committed supporter of the Jacobite cause.

 The son of James VIII and III, the exiled claimant to the thrones of Scotland, England and Ireland, Charles arrived in Scotland in the summer of 1745 intent on raising an army to regain the crown for this father.
 Others rallied by his side, culminating in the Battle of Culloden where the Jacobites suffered a crushing defeat.